cangjielanguage/cangjie_tools/cjpm/doc/user_guide_zh.md

-  test             Unittest a local package or module bench            Run benchmarks in a local package or module clean            Clean up the target directory install          Install a cangjie binary uninstall        Uninstall a cangjie binary
+  test             Unittest a local package or module bench            Run benchmarks in a local package or module clean            Clean up the target directory bundle           Make distributable tarball of current module publish          Publish a module to central repository install          Install a cangjie binary uninstall        Uninstall a cangjie binary